 Gather Display Tables

 You’ll need as many tables as you can get to display your merchandise.
-The easier you make it on customers to view your merchandise the more that they will buy.
+The easier you make it for customers to view your merchandise the more that they will buy.
 Tables also make it easier for you to move your merchandise from your garage or backyard to a more visible and accessible location, like your driveway on the day of the sale.

-The kinds of tables that I am talking about are picnic, patio, card, and fold up tables.
+The kinds of tables that I am talking about are picnic, patio, card, and fold-up tables.
 See how many you can borrow from family, friends, and neighbors.
 The more, the better.

 Prepare Your Merchandise for Sale

 You can significantly increase the selling price of your merchandise by simply cleaning it up, organizing it, and displaying it attractively.
 If customers see piles of dirty and poorly organized junk, they’ll just leave quickly without buying a thing.
 On the other hand, if they see clean, well-presented merchandise they will stay and search for items to buy.

 Every item should be made to look its best — like new or near new.
 Making sure that each item is as clean as possible is the best way to increase the perceived value followed by organization and presentation.
 To organize merchandise, roll up electrical cords with a rubber band, put similar items in the same area, place small related items in a box, and reserve tables and/or spaces for identified categories.
 Your categories might include kitchen, appliances, electronics, linen, furniture, books, music CDs, office, furniture, and so on.